numfocus/infrastructure/docs/charter.rst

 Committee Charter
 *****************

-The Project Infrastructure Committee is established under Article 5, Sections 1-2 of the NumFOCUS Bylaws.
+The Infrastructure Committee is established under Article 5, Sections 1-2 of the NumFOCUS Bylaws.

 Purpose
 =======